 Our guests and staff make major contributions to the conservation of Gambian wildlife, but we must also be aware of the global implications of our activities.
 For that reason, from 2021, we will make all of our trips carbon-neutral by planting trees that will capture the equivalent mass of carbon generated by every flight – guests and staff alike.
 For other visitors to The Gambia, we would like to offer them the chance to offset their carbon footprint by joining our scheme.
 Over the next 10 years, we aim to plant 10,000 trees in The Gambia.
 This will include trees in existing forests to increase their value and stability as well as new areas where we will kick start new forest areas throughout the country.

-I was excited to be invited to contribute to pioneering marine research and conservation by Dr Roy Armstrong and his team and to help coordinate marine research field trips to The Gambia with Project Wild Gambia.
+I was excited to be offered the position of Marine Life Species Leader for Project Wild Gambia and to contribute to pioneering marine research and conservation by Dr Roy Armstrong and his team.
+Here I help to coordinate and run their marine research field trips.
 These trips focus on researching the Atlantic humpback dolphin, elasmobranchs and turtles, but with opportunities to see and participate in the research of many other species including West African manatee, Mediterranean monk seal, primates, reptiles, amphibians, birds and more.
+In July 2022 I delivered The Gambia's first two BDMLR training courses on cetacean, manatee and turtle rescue.
+We have now established a network of trained volunteers throughout The Gambia who can respond to strandings in an appropriate way.
 Most recently PWG have teamed up with the two turtle groups in The Gambia to join the biggest conservation initiative to help turtles in The Gambia - ever!
 If you are interested in participating please join our group "Marine Conservation in The Gambia"